Kyle Tucker Player Props: Astros vs. Phillies

 Kyle Tucker At The Plate

-- In 48.0% of his games this season, Tucker has driven in at least one run.
-In six of those games (24.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Tucker has an RBI in 12 of 26 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once nine times this year (36.0%), including one multi-run game.
+- In nine of 26 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.